 Step 5: A Slippery Descent

 For me, it was slow going down this stretch.
 I wanted to be as careful as possible since I was planning on doing the 8-day Cordillera Huayhuash trek just a few days after.
-I wanted to be in the best shape for that and even the slightest injury would derail plans that were three years in the making.
-Take it slow, you’ve made it past the most dangerous parts and all you need to do at this point is make it to the safety of the car.
+I wanted to be in the best shape for that.
+Even the slightest injury would derail plans that were three years in the making.
+Take it slow.
+You’ve made it past the most dangerous parts.
+All you need to do at this point is make it to the safety of the car.

 Step 6: Rappeling Down A Waterfall?

-I don’t know if most people had to do this but since it was so wet and snowy, we couldn’t go down the normal way and had to canyon down a slick waterfall.
-This was pretty sketch and if you have never done this before, it entails a lot of trusting in your guide.
-I had done this before in Ecuador so I kind of was familiar with it but the cold had made me lose a lot of feeling in my fingers and I still struggled a bit.
+I don’t know if most people had to do this but since it was so wet and snowy, we couldn’t go down the way we came.
+Instead, we had to canyon down a slick waterfall.
+This was pretty sketchy.
+If you have never done this before, it entails a lot of trusting in your guide.
+I had done this before in Ecuador so I kind of was familiar with it.
+However, the cold made me lose a lot of feeling in my fingers and I struggled a bit.
 My friend actually cried during this part because it was quite scary.
-It was one hell of a way to round up a hike that turned out to be significantly more intense than I would have ever expected.
+It was one hell of a way to finish a hike that turned out to be significantly more intense than I ever expected.